 The Company uses a combination of cash and share-based compensation to attract and retain qualified candidates to serve on the Board.
 In setting Board compensation, the Board considers, among other things, the substantial time commitment on the part of trust managers in fulfilling their duties as well as the skill level it requires of trust managers.
-In addition, the nonemployee trust managers are reimbursed by the Company for their expenses related to attending board or committee meetings.
+In addition, the non-employee trust managers are reimbursed by the Company for their expenses related to attending board or committee meetings.

-During the year ended December 31, 2009, we compensated our non-employee trust managers according to the following schedule:
+As of December 31, 2010, our non-employee trust managers were compensated according to the following schedule:

-Annual Board retainer \$ 22,000 Fee for each quarterly Board meeting attended 1,500 Fee for each other Board meeting attended 1,000 Annual audit committee chairman retainer 5,000 Annual compensation committee and nominating committee chairman retainer 3,000 Annual audit committee member retainer 4,800 Fee for each committee meeting attended 1,000
+Annual Board retainer \$ 35,000 Fee for each quarterly Board meeting attended 1,500 Fee for each other Board meeting attended 1,000 Annual audit committee chairman retainer 5,000 Annual compensation committee and nominating committee chairman retainer 3,000 Annual audit committee member retainer 4,800 Fee for each committee meeting attended 1,000